clux/kubecon2020/source/slides.md

 notes:
 - at this point we have actually covered all the core ideas we need to talk about this from the rust POV
 - and the rest of the talk will feature a grab bag of different rust code, shown here in slightly simplified code here, much of which are from kube-rs
-- TICK: but also huge shoutout to Arnav Singh
+- but also huge shoutout to Arnav Singh
 - the project really is the lynchpin that makes any generics possible
 - generates rust structures from openapi schemas, plus factoring out some of "the consistency" into a few traits that is then implemented for these structures